Who we work with

 How do we work with Policy Makers & Parliamentarians?

 Bold and ambitious policy thinking at international, national and local levels will be essential if we are to deliver the transformations to the food system that are needed.
 Though we can all individually make small changes to what we eat to improve our health and the health of the planet, Governments and powerful international policy-making organisations can drive the structural changes that are so urgently required.

-Our evidence-based approach provides parliamentarians and policy makers with reliable insights into the challenges facing the food system and the most effective potential policy responses.
+Our evidence-based approach provides parliamentarians and policy makers with reliable insights into the challenges facing the food system and the most effective potential policy responses via our Policy Hub page.
 We generate robust data and evidence, communicate this effectively to MPs, Peers and policy makers, and convene stakeholders to explore practical policy solutions.
 We advocate for change by building effective relationships with decision makers, and by mobilising the public, civil society coalitions, the media, respected public figures and parliamentarians.
 And we hold policy makers to account by transparently reporting on policy progress.